gpzlx1/report/preprocess of TF-slim.md

 For evaluating:

 1. transform the image to floats
-2. resize the image with crop or pad operation
+2. resize the image centrally with crop or pad operation
 3. subtract off the mean and divide by the variance of the pixels ( standardization )

 Note: